Cool Old Games

 Doppelkopf

-Another popular German game, this 4-Player game is a variation on the Bavarian Schafkopf.
+Another popular German game, this 4-player game is a variation on the Bavarian Schafkopf.
 In Doppelkopf (“Double Head”), tricks are taken, contracts are formed, and games may have their stakes raised during each Player’s turn.

-The mechanic of Doppelkopf which most differentiates it from Schafkopf is the “Kontra” games.
+The mechanic of Doppelkopf that most differentiates it from Schafkopf is the “Kontra” games.
 A Player may, before a game begins, declare that they will be “Re”.
 Re must then play against the other 3 Players, known as the “Kontra.”
 If Re cannot score 121 points, the Kontra will win the game.

 Schafkopf